 But if you serve a narrow niche, traditional outbound marketing may not reach enough potential customers.
 This is doubly true if you work in a small community.

-The second, and, often, a more important aspect of outbound marketing is money.
+, and, often, a more important aspect of outbound marketing is money.
 All of the above stops working once you stop paying.

 Then Is Outbound Marketing Worth The Effort?